 - What the community decides through their conversion to and from HBD

 The former is something that is hard coded into the blockchain.
-When the total value of HBD exceeds 10% of Hive, then the blockchain stops printing it.
-In other words, the 50/50 payouts begin to use liquid Hive as opposed to HBD.
-This continues until the value gets back within the parameters outlined.
+When the total value of HBD exceeds 10% of Hive (changed to 30% in Hard For 26), then the blockchain stops printing it.
+In other words, the 50/50 payouts begin to use liquid $HIVE as opposed to HBD.
+This continues until the value gets back within the parameters outlined by the Haircut Rule.

 With the later, the community now has the ability to convert both ways: from HBD ---> Hive and from Hive ---> HBD.
 This means that the community has a part in how much HBD is created or destroyed.